 The recently announced White House Year of Evidence for Action provides a platform for agencies to share leading practices, strengthen and develop new strategies, and increase collaboration within and outside government to encourage evidence-based decision-making across the federal government.
 But further work is needed to demonstrate how the strategic use of evidence can lead to better policy outcomes for the American people.

-We’re launching the Evidence for Action Challenge in collaboration with The Pew Charitable Trusts Evidence Project to drive progress on critical policy challenges, surfacing ideas rooted in scientific evidence that can lead to better outcomes across the Administration’s most pressing priorities, including health, education and workforce, and climate and clean energy.
+The Evidence for Action Challenge in collaboration with The Pew Charitable Trusts Evidence Project was initiated to drive progress on critical policy challenges, surfacing ideas rooted in scientific evidence that can lead to better outcomes across the Administration’s most pressing priorities, including health, education and workforce, and climate and clean energy.